古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Joining a judo federation is optional unless you want to compete in tournaments or get officially promoted.
 In the U.S., there are three major judo federations:

-Each has different benefits, but here's the quick breakdown relevant to our dojo:
+Each has different benefits, but here's the breakdown relevant to our dojo:

 • USA Judo is the primary federation in the U.S. now, especially for tournaments.
 They do not recognize USJF or USJA memberships for their competitions.
-So, if you want to compete in major tournaments, you must get a USA Judo membership (≈ $100/year).
+To compete in major tournaments, you must get a USA Judo membership (≈ $100/year).

-• USJF is important for (optional) Kodokan* belt promotions through Hudson Yudanshakai (our regional USJF promotion board serving NJ, NY, etc.).
-Our dojo historically awards promotions through Hudson Yudanshakai, so USJF membership (≈ $70/year) is highly recommended starting with the brown belt.
+• USJF is important for (optional) Kodokan belt promotions through Hudson Yudanshakai — our regional USJF promotion board serving NJ, NY, etc. Our dojo historically awards promotions through Hudson Yudanshakai, so USJF membership (≈ $70/year) is highly recommended starting with brown belt.

-In summary: We recommend that, if you're training seriously, it's a good idea to get both USA Judo and USJF memberships to cover both tournaments and belt promotions.
+In summary: if you're training seriously, it's a good idea to get both USA Judo and USJF memberships to cover both tournaments and belt promotions.

 Tournaments: Levels and Meaning